UmukoroG/LoadBalancer/README.md

 - Allow users to create multiple servers from the UI and only add those servers to the lb
 - Allow users to on and off a server from the UI
 - Display the servers in the ui and data being sent through them
-- Retrieve all data sent through to lb to the servers from one database
+- Retrieve all data sent through through the lb to the servers from one database

 ## Usage